EgorTrushin/molpro-supporting/docs/scrpa_uscrpa.md

 ```
 ![](scrpa_co.png)

-In the similar way, for spin-unrestricted calculations with USCRPA, one ends up with four files vxa-final.z, vxb-final.z, vca-final.z, vcb-final.z with data for $\alpha$ and $\beta$ spin channels.
+In the similar way, for spin-unrestricted calculations with `USCRPA`, one ends up with four files vxa-final.z, vxb-final.z, vca-final.z, vcb-final.z with data for $\alpha$ and $\beta$ spin channels.
 For BeF one obtains:
 ```python
 import numpy as np
 import matplotlib.pyplot as plt